A weighted inequality for potential type operators: Abstract

-We establish a weighted inequality for an operator of convolution type, between weak Lebesgue spaces and a Wiener amalgam type space on $ \mathbb R $ equipped with an other measure which need not to be doubling.
+We establish a weighted inequality for fractional maximal and convolution type operators, between weak Lebesgue spaces and Wiener amalgam type spaces on $ \mathbb R $ endowed with a measure which needs not to be doubling.